WinstonWolfie/supermemo_vim_ahk/docs/browser.md

 Options shown only in some contexts:

+- **Collection**
+  - Shown when you have multiple SuperMemo collections open.
+  - Lets you import into another already-open collection.

 - **Import as online element**
   - Shown for non-IWB imports when you’re not already importing into an “online” context.
   - Recommended if you want reliable resume via `p`.